andrew/ultimate-awesome/README.md

 - [awesome-selfhosted123](https://github.com/eric-erki/awesome-selfhosted123) - A list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers .
 - [awesome-semantic-web](https://github.com/eric-erki/awesome-semantic-web) - A curated list of various semantic web and linked data resources.
 - [awesome-sentinel](https://github.com/eric-erki/awesome-sentinel) - Curated list of awesome tools, tutorials and APIs for Copernicus Sentinel satellite data.
+- [awesome-software-quality](https://github.com/eric-erki/awesome-software-quality) - List of free software testing and verification resources.
 - [awesome-ssh](https://github.com/eric-erki/awesome-ssh) - A curated list of SSH resources.
+- [awesome-unity](https://github.com/eric-erki/awesome-unity) - A curated list of awesome Unity assets, resources, and more.
 - [awesome-vehicle-security](https://github.com/eric-erki/awesome-vehicle-security) - A curated list of resources for learning about vehicle security and car hacking.
 - [awesome-web-design](https://github.com/eric-erki/awesome-web-design) -  A curated list of awesome resources for digital designers.
 - [awesome-resources](https://github.com/ERNI-Academy/awesome-resources) - Awesome resources for developing projects.